MicrosoftTranslator/DocumentTranslation/README.md

 For the translation you can specify a glossary (custom dictionary) to use.
 You can also make use of a custom translation system you may have built with [Custom Translator](http://customtranslator.ai).

+You can manage the credentials for accessing the Azure services in Azure Key Vault - the app will read it from there, based on your identity.
+Good if you want to manage the credentials centrally.
+Of course you can also keep the credentials locally, in the app.

 **Document Translation  UI**